UtrechtUniversity/workshop-computational-reproducibility/project.md

 - tests to determine whether the project can be run
 - downloading data, filling up the data folder
 - rendering documentation

+## Exercises

+### SLide exercise

+- Examples (which folder goes this imaginary file?), central discussion, ambiguous

+### Individual

+- Create a folder structure like the one before for your own project (including subdirectories)
+- Place a data file in the data folder, write a script that reads the datafile, generates an output file, and places it in the appropriate folder.

+### Group

+Create a folder structure like the one discussed before.
+Get consensus about the structure.